sergiozygmunt/sergiozygmunt.com/demo/contact.md

 My Twitter is [@sergiozygmunt](https://s.psdsuc.com/4/3gd){: .usa-external_link}

 ## Encryption
 [Here's](https://s.psdsuc.com/48ilv){: .usa-external_link} my PGP public key.
-You don't need it unless you wish to send me encrypted emails or files.
+You don't need it unless you want to send me encrypted emails or files.

 Also, check me out on [Keybase](https://s.psdsuc.com/zolja){: .usa-external_link} to get verified links to other sites such as Github or Twitter.